Kaensak Sor.Ploenjit: Retirement and later years

-Kaensak retired from the Bangkok Stadiums circuit in 1997 with a record of 200+ wins, 40 defeats and 2 draws.
-In 2000 Kaensak moved to the United States where he became a Muay Thai instructor and judge.
-He came out of retirement multiple times fighting at a higher weight class against foreign champions Fabio Pinca and Tetsuya Yamato.
-He taught at AMA Fight Club in New Jersey, and now teaches at his own studio, Kaensak Muay Thai, which opened in 2020.
+After losing to Baiphet Loogjaomaesaiwaree, one of Superbon Banchamek's predecessors, Kaensak decided to retire from Muay Thai competition within Thailand in 1997.
+Just 6 days after his final Muay Thai fight within Bangkok, Kaensak had his first professional boxing match and won by KO.
+He would have a second boxing match in the next year and lost by points.
+In 2000, Kaensak moved to the United States where he became a Muay Thai instructor and judge.
+He came out of retirement multiple times by fighting at a higher weight class against foreign champions Fabio Pinca and Tetsuya Yamato.
+He taught at AMA Fight Club in New Jersey, and now teaches at his own gym called the Kaensak Muaythai Gym which opened in 2020.